https://invisible-island.net/ncurses/man/

 noraw and nocbreak follow historical practice in that they attempt to

-restore normal ("cooked") mode from raw and cbreak modes respectively.
+restore the terminal's normal ("cooked") line discipline from raw and

 EXTENSIONS

-ncurses provides four "is_" functions that may be used to detect if the
+ncurses provides four "is_" functions corresponding to cbreak, echo,

 Query Set Reset